 What Does a Krokodil Addiction Look Like?

-Users may experience nausea and vomiting shortly after using the drug.
+Other users may experience nausea and vomiting shortly after using the drug.
 Krokodil can cause dizziness, confusion, and impaired cognitive function.

-What Are Some Krokodil Side Effects?
+What Are Some Krokodil Effects?

 Tissue Damage: Krokodil is well-known for causing serious tissue damage at the injection site.
 Users often develop visible and painful skin ulcers, which can lead to the appearance of scaly, greenish-black skin, resembling a crocodile's skin.